Smissen/py-spy-executable-tutorial/py-spy101/step2.md

-## Top subcommand
+## Top command
-So what we will be starting with is the `top`{{}} subcommand which provides a top-like view of the CPU usage of function calls, and it can be used like this.
+We'll start of with the `top`{{}} command, which provides a top-like view of the CPU usage of function calls.
+This is an effective way to investigate which calls are resource intensive.
+To use this command, we can either choose to start a program or attach py-spy to an already running program.

 ```
+py-spy top -- python executable.py
+# OR
 py-spy top --pid <PID>
-# OR
-py-spy top -- python executable.py
 ```

 In the first case you need to know the pid of the python process to do that we are going to be using `ps`{{exec}} to find it, the problem is that we just run that command on a different tab we will not be able to find the python process so we will instead run `ps -e`{{exec}} and since no python process is currently running we can't find it right now either.

-## Using Top
+## Using Top and Starting a Program

-So were going to start by using `exampleprogram.py`{{}} which should be located in our working directory and we will start by using the following command.
+We will first start and monitor `exampleprogram.py`{{}}, which is located in our working directory.
+To accomplish this, we'll run the following command.

 `py-spy top -- python exampleprogram.py 35`{{exec}}

-We can now see clearly what the program is doing in terms of function calls and can see which functions appear to be taking alot of time.

-To see how this can be attached to an already running process we will first open a new tab (ie a new terminal window) where will start a new program.
+This shows us clearly which functions are called and how much time they take to execute.

+## Using Top and Attaching to a Running Program

+The first command works great for troubleshooting slow programs, but isn't viable for usage in production.
+We will now go over how to attach the profiler to an already running process.
+Py-spy requires little computing power and runs in a seperate process, making it safe to use in production.

+The first step is to press the little `x`{{}} to the right of `Tab 1`{{}} to open a new terminal window.
+Enter that window and run your Python program.

 `python exampleprogram.py 40`{{exec}}